stevegrunwell/write-some-docs/slides.md

 Note:

-Inline documentation is the code we write in the codebase itself, and where we describe what arguments are accepted by a function, how something works, and anything people need to know in order to integrate with our code.
+* Inline documentation is the code we write in the codebase itself
+* Where we describe what arguments are accepted by a function, how something works, and anything people need to know in order to integrate with our code.

 ----